Navigation Set

 Q. What is the difference between Tomatis Listening Therapy and other listening based therapies then?

-Leaving aside the un-monitored Do-It-Yourself “therapies” that do not bring about any permanent change in the listening pattern as the client is not able to be properly assessed and guided through a course by a professional, there are other therapies that offer a reduced form of listening therapy.
+Leaving aside the un-monitored Do-It-Yourself “therapies” that do not bring about permanent change in the listening pattern as the client is not able to be properly assessed and guided through a course by a professional, there are other therapies that offer a reduced form of listening therapy.
 Several aspects are however, unique to the genuine Tomatis Listening Therapy.

 Furthermore, not all the other therapies filter music up to 9000 Hertz.
 Only the Tomatis Electronic Ear does this – and only frequencies at this level are perceptible during the final, most profound part of the course!
+For adults the music of Mozart is used to achieve how we perceived our Mother’s voice in the womb at 9000kHz and above and only the original Tomatis Listening Therapy records the Mother’s voice and uses it as an integral part of the therapy for children.

-The methods used by the Listening Centre (London), known as Listening Therapy, are based on the published works of Alfred A Tomatis.
+The methods used by the Listeneing Centre (London), known as Listening Therapy, are based on the published works of Alfred A.Tomatis and use only the original analogue form of sound.